Showing posts with label Identity. Show all posts

 ❤❤❤

-All our classes have been in the new chapel building, the Armstrong Center! ❤
+All our classes so far have been in the new chapel building, the Armstrong Center! ❤

 The above pic and the below cutest-bunny-buttons pics are from my campus walk tonight.
-The CCU bunnies are friendly and unafraid, and I love it! =)
+The CCU bunnies are friendly and unafraid, and I love seeing them! =)

 My annual selfie by the CCU lake and fountain! =)

-The Rock Woodfired Pizza for dinner with most of the doctoral cohort tonight!
+The Rock Woodfired Pizza for dinner with most of the doctoral cohort earlier tonight - delicious food, and fun getting to know everyone better!!

 Over 80 people applied, 18 were admitted, and 17 are in our current group!
 This = Me, Laura, Heather, Billy, Jasmine, Alicia, Charisse, Kacie, Terri, and Elyse!

-Dr. Philip teaching on Biblical Foundations was everything I could hope for - she has so much wisdom, and you can just tell she knows Jesus well!
+Dr. Philip teaching on Biblical Foundations was everything I could have hoped for - she has a commanding presence and speaks with gentle authority - she has so much wisdom, and you can just tell that she knows Jesus well!

 ❤ ❤ ❤